Artwork / Crime Against Nature

 The book includes all the images and text featured above plus a foreword by the evolutionary biologist Joan Roughgarden.

 The print version is available for $52.
-This price does not include shipping or tax, both of which will be calculated by Lulu, the print service that will manufacture the book and mail it to you.
-You can download the e-book for free or for a suggested donation of $6.
+This price does not include shipping or tax, which will be calculated by Lulu, the service that prints and ships the book.
+You can download the e-book for free or for a suggested donation of $8.

 This is the coloring book version of Crime Against Nature.
 It contains all 56 original images, remade in black and white and ready for you to color in as you please.
 To see what they look like and maybe buy individual images, check out this section of my print shop.

 The full coloring book is available for $12.
-This price does not include shipping or tax, both of which will be calculated by Lulu, the print service that will manufacture the book and mail it to you.
+This price does not include shipping or tax, which will be calculated by Lulu, the service that prints and ships the book.

 This poster is another presentation of Crime Against Nature.
 It combines an image of the work with the text from the book to create a punchy little meme that sums up the point of the project: that we don’t know as much about what is actually natural as we think we do.
 For more posters, go to my Redbubble shop!